ChapelR/simple-inventory/docs/InventoryAPI.md

 # Inventory API

-The following describes the `Iventory` class and its properties and methods.
+The following describes the `Inventory` class and its properties and methods.

 ## `Inventory` Static Properties